dranjan/python-plyfile/doc/usage.md

 deduce the restrictions.
 For example, PLY files don't contain 64-bit integer or complex data, so these aren't allowed.

-For convenience, non-scalar fields **are** allowed; they will be serialized as list properties.
+For convenience, non-scalar fields **are** allowed, and they will be serialized as list properties.
 For example, when constructing a "face" element, if all the faces are triangles (a common occurrence), it's okay to have a  "vertex_indices" field of type `'i4'` and shape `(3,)` instead of type `object` and shape `()`.
 However, if the serialized PLY file is read back in using `plyfile`, the "vertex_indices" property will be represented as an `object`-typed field, each of whose values is an array of type `'i4'` and length 3.
 The reason is simply that the PLY format provides no way to find out that each "vertex_indices" field has length 3 without actually reading all the data, so `plyfile` has to assume that this is a variable-length property.
-However, see the [FAQ](#faq-list-from-2d) for an easy way to recover a two-dimensional array from a list property, and also see the notes above about the `known_list_len` kwarg to speed up the reading of files with lists of fixed, known length.
+However, see the [FAQ](#faq-list-from-2d) for an easy way to recover a two-dimensional array from a list property, and also see the [notes above](#known_list_len) about the `known_list_len` parameter to speed up the reading of files with lists of fixed, known length.

-For example, if we wanted to create the "vertex" and "face" PLY elements of the `tet.ply` data directly as `numpy` arrays for the purpose of serialization, we could do (as in `test/test.py`):
+For example, if we wanted to create the "vertex" and "face" PLY elements of the `tet.ply` data directly as `numpy` arrays for the purpose of serialization, we could do this:

 ```Python Console
 >>> vertex = numpy.array([(0, 0, 0),